rapsalands/react-control-library/README.md

 * RCL controls are designed to provide awesome and useful functionality.
 However they do not come with any predefined styles.
 * RCL controls can be integrated with any third party controls.
 Any Component to be rendered can be passed as `inputTag`.
 * For example, `<NumberInput inputTag={TextField} />` will render `TextField` from `@material-ui/core` with functionality of `NumberInput` control.
+* Please note that, any custom-attributes like `label`, `passing children for Checkbox/RadioButton`, `indeterminate` etc. may or may not work based on the imlementation of third party control and how they handle that attribute internally.

 ## Controls
 ##### <a name="MaskedInput"></a>1.
 MaskedInput